 - Presentation “Data Creation and Research Environments: What's all the fuss about?”
 (Louise at the 7th Workshop on the Philosophy of Information, London, 30–31 March 2015)

-- Invited lecture “Data Travel: Re-Thinking the Epistemology of Data” in the series “Contemporary Trends in the Philosophy of Science” (Sabina at the Philosophy department, Edinburgh, 26 February 2015)
+- Invited lecture, as pdf or as video, “Data Travel: Re-Thinking the Epistemology of Data” in the series “Contemporary Trends in the Philosophy of Science” (Sabina at the Philosophy department, Edinburgh, 26 February 2015)

 - Keynote lecture “When STS Meets Philosophy of Science: Reflections on Context in Scientific Inquiry” (Sabina at the B.STS workshop, Ghent, 10–11 February 2015)

 - Introduction to the exploratory workshop (Sabina Leonelli at the exploratory workshop of the DataScience project, Exeter, 17–19 December 2014)

 - Contributed paper “What Counts as Scientific Data?
 A Relational Framework” and commentary on the "Nature in Numbers" session (Sabina Leonelli at the joint Annual History of Science Society meeting / Biennial Conference of the Philosophy of Science Association, Chicago, 6–9 November 2014)

 - Invited paper: “Big Data for Small Biology?
 Setting Up Biological Databases to Facilitate Research” (Sabina Leonelli at the Field Museum conference “Is More Data Always Better?
 Constraints on Big Data for Biology”, Chicago, 4–5 November 2014)

 - Invited introductory keynote (Sabina Leonelli at the ERC Workshop on Research Data Management and Sharing, ERC HQ, Brussels, 18–19 September 2014)